einar-saukas/RCS/README.md

 **RCS** was created by **Einar Saukas**.

-Many thanks to **joefish** for suggesting to implement the "on screen" decoder, **Antonio Villena** for additional suggestions to improve it, and **Arkannoyed** for providing the compact version of the "buffered" RCS decoder.
+Many thanks to **joefish** for suggesting to implement the "on screen" decoder, **Antonio Villena** for additional suggestions to improve it, and **James 'Arkannoyed' Slasor** for providing the compact version of the "buffered" RCS decoder.